frissyn/valorant.py/DOCUMENTATION.md

 # Documentation

 This documentation closely mimics what you would find in Riot Games' Official Docs for the Valorant API.
-This is on purpose, to make it easier to integrate valorant.py into you application; you won't have to constantly look between two different docs. (*Currently, there is only functionality for the **VAL-CONTENT-V1** endpoint.*)
+This is on purpose, to make it easier to integrate valorant.py into your application; you won't have to constantly look between two different docs. (*Currently, there is only functionality for the **VAL-CONTENT-V1** endpoint.*)

 ### Quickstart